bubroz/clipscribe/docs/TROUBLESHOOTING.md

 This prevents deploying broken code and saves debugging time later.

-Remember: When in doubt, run with `--debug`
+Remember: When in doubt, run with `--debug`.

 ### Vertex AI Failures